 We'll even help you to find a skilled professional you can continue with at home, and consult with them to 'bring them up to speed' at no charge to you.
+It's a fabulous jumpstart!
 Or, if we're legally allowed to do so in your state, we'll do clinical follow-ups online as well.
 We're even soon to launch an innovative program called "Fabulous Spouse" to be of continued support to our clients during their ongoing healing and skills-building process.

 It's part of the power of teamwork, pulling together to produce great results, just like a well-functioning marriage.
 We're well-trained, and devoted to helping your marriage work better.